sacah/ar-workshop/Challenge1/readme.md

 See these in action at https://codepen.io/sacah/pen/RwpQdPN

 ### type="radio"
 In the above example of 2 radio inputs, notice how the name attribute has the same value.
 This forms a group, and only allows 1 to be selected at a time.
-If you click on one ofthe radio inputs above, you'll notice it becomes selected.
+If you click on one of the radio inputs above, you'll notice it becomes selected.
 If you then click on the other radio input, the previous one becomes unselected and the new one becomes selected.
 This is important behaviour that we can use later.

 ## LABELs